akretion/docky/doc/manual/introduction.rst

 How it works
 ---------------

-Docky leverage Docker-compose and `Anybox's buildout <http://pythonhosted.org/anybox.recipe.openerp/>`_ for odoo.
+Docky leverage Docker-compose for odoo.

 In your **host** run **docky** commands to bootstrap the project and launch docker.